Deduktiva/magnolia-python/Python/Doc/library/decimal.rst

          >>> Decimal('2.3').copy_sign(Decimal('-1.5'))
          Decimal('-2.3')

-      This operation is unaffected by the context and is quiet: no flags are changed and no rounding is performed.
+      This operation is unaffected by context and is quiet: no flags are changed and no rounding is performed.
+As an exception, the C version may raise InvalidOperation if the second operand cannot be converted exactly.

-      .. versionadded:: 2.6

-   .. method:: exp([context])
+   .. method:: exp(context=None)

       Return the value of the (natural) exponential function ``e**x`` at the given number.
 The result is correctly rounded using the